alixlam/fmristroke/docs/usage.rst

 -----------------------------
 The *fMRIStoke* workflow takes as principal input the path of the dataset that is to be processed and the path to the fMRIprep derivatives.
-The input dataset must include at least one T1w structural image and (unless disabled with a flag) a BOLD series.
+The input dataset must include at least one T1w structural image, an ROI mask of the stroke lesion and a BOLD series.

 The exact command to run *fMRIStroke* depends on the Installation_ method.
 The common parts of the command follow the `BIDS-Apps